 Justified Reasons to Break a Lease in California

-In California, tenants may be able to break their lease before its expiration date if they have a justified reason.
-Justified reasons for breaking a lease are typically related to issues that make the rental property uninhabitable or create an unsafe or untenable living situation.
+In California, tenants may be able to legally break their lease before its expiration date if they have a justified reason.
+Justified reasons for breaking a lease are typically related to issues that make the unit uninhabitable or create an unsafe or untenable living situation.

-Here are some examples of justified reasons to break a lease in California:
+Here are some examples of justified reasons to stop paying rent and break a lease early in California:

 Uninhabitable Conditions

-As a landlord, you have a responsibility to provide tenants with a habitable property.
-If the rental property is in such poor condition that it is not fit for human habitation, the tenant may have a justified reason to break the lease.
+As a landlord in California, you have a responsibility to provide tenants with a habitable property.
+If the rental is in such poor condition that it is not fit for human habitation, the tenant may have a justified reason to break the lease.
 This could include issues such as:

-• Mold: If the rental unit has a significant mold problem, the tenant may have a justified reason to break the lease.
+• Mold: If the rental has a significant mold problem that the landlord fails to address, the tenant may have a legal reason to break the lease.
 The mold may be caused by water damage, poor ventilation, or other factors and could pose a serious health risk to the tenant.

-• Pest infestation: If the rental unit has a severe infestation of pests such as rodents, cockroaches, or bed bugs, the tenant may have a justified reason to break the lease.
-These pests can carry disease and can make the unit uninhabitable.
+• Pest infestation: If the rental unit has a severe infestation of pests such as rodents, cockroaches, or bed bugs that the landlord makes no action to fix, the tenant may have a justified reason to break the lease.
+These pests can carry disease and can make the unit uninhabitable for tenants.

 Exterior of a light blue apartment building with white doors and black iron balconies